demisto/content/Packs/GenericWebhook/Integrations/GenericWebhook/README.md

      2. In the **Server Configuration** section, verify that the value for the ***instance.execute.external.\<INTEGRATION-INSTANCE-NAME\>*** key is set to *true*.
 If this key does not exist, click **+ Add Server Configuration** and add *instance.execute.external.\<INTEGRATION-INSTANCE-NAME\>* and set the value to *true*.
 See the following [reference article](https://xsoar.pan.dev/docs/reference/articles/long-running-invoke) for further information.

 ## Set up Authentication
-The Generic Webhook integration running on a tenant in Cortex XSOAR 8 requires basic authentication such as a certificate.
+The Generic Webhook integration running on a tenant in Cortex XSOAR 8 requires basic authentication.
 Running on an engine does not require basic authentication, but it is recommended.
-For more information on using certificates for authentication in Cortex XSOAR 8 On-Prem, see [HTTPS with a signed certificate](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8.7/Cortex-XSOAR-On-prem-Documentation/HTTPS-with-a-signed-certificate).
+For Cortex 8 On-prem, you can set up authentication using custom certificates.
+For more information, see [HTTPS with a signed certificate](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8.7/Cortex-XSOAR-On-prem-Documentation/HTTPS-with-a-signed-certificate).

 ## Trigger the Webhook URL
 **Note:**